StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 In more concrete terms we have training data that contains _23 814_ rows where each row has _876_ columns.
 Each row represents a single sample in the experiments and it is associated with a unique identifier _sig_id_.
 Additionaly, we have a target dataset that contains _23 814_ rows and _207_ columns where 1 column is for the _sig_id_ while the other 206 are representing the unique MoA targets.
 So, for every sample in the training data we have associated target vector in the target dataset that represents which MoAs are activated given the sample gene expressions and cell viability.
 Our solutions are scored on a new test dataset that contains around _12 000_ rows with the same 876 feature columns and we need to predict the activated MoAs for every sample in this dataset.

 This competition belongs to the "Code competition" class of the possible [Kaggle competition types](https://www.kaggle.com/docs/competitions#kernels-only-FAQ).
 For this competition your solution must finish under 2 hours if it runs on GPU or under 9 hours if it runs on CPU.
-While the competition lasted our solutions were evaluated on 25% of the test data which is known as public leaderboard.
+While the competition lasted, our solutions were evaluated on 25% of the test data which is known as public leaderboard.
 When the competition officially ends they are evaluated on the rest of the test data and we get the final standings which are known as private leaderboard.
 What is really interesting and challenging in the final days of the competition is that you can select only 2 solutions that will be scored on the private leaderboard.
 So, you need to be careful to not overfit the public leaderboard and select models the generalize the best on new data.
 This was tricky for me because I had submitted over 150 solutions and I had to choose only 2, but I managed to make a good selection and after revealing the private leaderboard I jumped over 850 positions.

 If you are interested in reading more of the competition insights here is a really nice [discussion](https://www.kaggle.com/c/lish-moa/discussion/184005) that explains some of the things in more details and if you are more interested in deep exploratory data analysis [here](https://www.kaggle.com/headsortails/explorations-of-action-moa-eda) is a nice notebook that does that .